alphagov/data-standards-authority/content/guidance/tcop10/index.html.md

 ### Storing and standardising your data

-The Government’s [Data Standards Authority](https://www.gov.uk/government/groups/data-standards-authority) and the [Open Standards Board](https://www.gov.uk/government/groups/open-standards-board) have approved a number of [open standards for data](https://www.gov.uk/government/collections/open-standards-for-government-data-and-technology) for use by the government.
+The gGovernment’s [Data Standards Authority](https://www.gov.uk/government/groups/data-standards-authority) and the [Open Standards Board](https://www.gov.uk/government/groups/open-standards-board) have approved a number of [open standards for data](https://www.gov.uk/government/collections/open-standards-for-government-data-and-technology) for use by the government.
 Where possible and appropriate, you should use these standards to make it easier to analyse data and share it with other departments.

+Make data available in a suitable format, for example as a CSV file or through an API.
+Read the [guidance on using CSV file format](https://www.gov.uk/guidance/using-csv-file-format) and refer toYou should use the [API technical and data standards](https://www.gov.uk/guidance/gds-api-technical-and-data-standards).

-You should use the [API technical and data standards](https://www.gov.uk/guidance/gds-api-technical-and-data-standards) and consider:
+You should alsoand consider:

 -   where you will store your data and whether the location meets your organisation’s security requirements
 -   having a [cloud hosting strategy](https://www.gov.uk/guidance/creating-and-implementing-a-cloud-hosting-strategy)